stanford-policylab/opp/py/data_readme_template.md

   seems to have missing/partial data; the last few months of 2017 are also missing
 - Search/contraband information is missing
-- subject_race is based on DfndRace, which is passed through as raw_dfnd_race
+- subject_race is based on DfndRace, which is passed through as raw_dfnd_race;
+  though the data do not include classification of drivers as Hispanic.

 ## Tulsa, OK
 **Data notes**: